repmgr node rejoin — rejoin a dormant (stopped) node to the replication cluster

 and restored once the rewind operation is complete.

-and pg_rewind
+repmgr node rejoin and pg_rewind

-, then actually executing the
+Example, first using --dry-run, then actually executing the

-node rejoin command
+node rejoin command.

-is used with the --dry-run
+If --force-rewind is used with the --dry-run option,

 this checks the prerequisites for using pg_rewind, but is